What Should Be Regarded as

 The most recent methods for assessing a sailing vessel's "dynamic" stability have been provided in two forms:

-While many other criteria have been proposed, the DSF and STIX methods are by far the most comprehensive, and provide the greatest amount of information about a sailing vessel's dynamic behavior.
+While many other criteria have been proposed, the DSF and STIX methods are by far the most comprehensive, and provide the greatest amount of information about a sailing vessel's survivability.

 Power Vessel Stability Criteria